 They have built the high places of Topheth, which is in the Valley of Ben Hinnom, to burn their sons and their daughters in the fire, which I did not command them, nor did it come into My heart.Jeremiah 7:31 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 There is something God didn’t ordain, decree, dream up or make happen… Babies were being burned alive in sacrifice to Molech.
 If one takes the time to read the rest of the chapter, it is easy to discern that God did punish this sin.

 The Bible tells us that the wages of sin is death (Romans 6:23.)
 But from the very beginning of the book, we read about people committing sin and they don’t receive the wages of sin.

-The most wise king Solomon lamented over the lack of swift punishment.
+The wisest king Solomon lamented over the lack of swift punishment.
 He watched how evil is pervasive and rampant, and one can do countless heinous things and still live.
 Solomon knows the end for the wicked, and the extension of life has a purpose.

-That is hinted at in a title of Jesus in the very last book of the Bible.
+That is hinted at in the title of Jesus in the very last book of the Bible.
 He is called, the Lamb slain from the foundation of the world.